 Executive Order (EO) 12372, Intergovernmental Review of Federal Programs, as amended by EO 12416, requires federal agencies to provide opportunities for consultation by elected officials of state and local governments that would be directly affected by a federal proposal.
-In compliance with NEPA, Kirtland AFB notified relevant stakeholders about the Proposed Action and alternatives (see Appendix A [to be included in the final EA] for all stakeholder coordination materials).
+In compliance with NEPA, Kirtland AFB notified relevant stakeholders about the Proposed Action and alternatives (see Appendix A for examples of stakeholder coordination materials).
 The notification process provided these stakeholders the opportunity to cooperate with Kirtland AFB and provide comments on the Proposed Action and alternatives.

-Per the requirements of Section 106 of the National Historic Preservation Act and implementing regulations (36 CFR Part 800); Section 7 of the Endangered Species Act and implementing regulations (50 CFR Part 17); and the Migratory Bird Treaty Act (16 USC 703-712), findings of effect and a request for concurrence were transmitted to the State Historic Preservation Officer and the US Fish and Wildlife Service (USFWS).
-All correspondence with the State Historic Preservation Officer and USFWS and correspondence regarding the findings and concurrence will be included in Appendix A (in the final EA).
-Note this section will be updated after Kirtland AFB completes the Interagency Coordination process.
+Per the requirements of Section 106 of the National Historic Preservation Act and implementing regulations (36 CFR Part 800); Section 7 of the Endangered Species Act and implementing regulations (50 CFR Part 17); and the Migratory Bird Treaty Act (16 USC 703-712), findings of effect and a request for concurrence were transmitted to the New Mexico Department of Cultural Affairs, New Mexico Historic Preservation Division (SHPO) and the US Fish and Wildlife Service (USFWS).
+All correspondence with the SHPO and USFWS and correspondence regarding the findings and concurrence is included in Appendix A.